 Applicants must have an undergraduate degree in middle grades education or meet eligibility for level 4 certification in middle grades education with at least a 2.7 GPA, at least 400 on verbal and 400 on analytical or quantitative sections of GRE test taken before October 2002.
 Tests taken after October 2002 require minimum verbal and quantitative scores and a minimum GRE Analytical Writing test score of 3.5, and a program of study developed by an advisor.
+Students also may take the MAT.
+The passing score for this program is 396.
 Students with undergraduate majors in other fields may be admitted provisionally.
 The program consists of a minimum of 36 semester hours of course work.